acolomba/blackvuesync/README.md

 ## Features

 * *Portable runtimes:*
-    * A [single, self-contained Python script](https://github.com/acolomba/blackvuesync/blob/master/blackvuesync.py) with no third-party dependencies that can be can just be copied and run anywhere either [manually](#manual-usage) or [periodically](#unattended-usage), or:
+    * A [single, self-contained Python script](https://github.com/acolomba/blackvuesync/blob/master/blackvuesync.py) with no third-party dependencies.
+It can be can be copied and run anywhere, either [manually](#manual-usage) or [periodically](#unattended-usage).
-    * A [docker image](#docker) that runs said script periodically via an internal cron job.
+    * A [docker image](#docker) that runs periodically via an internal cron job.
 * *Smart*: Only downloads recordings that haven't been downloaded yet.
 * *Resilient*: If a download interrupts for whatever reason, at the next run the script resumes where it left off.
 This is especially useful for possibly unreliable Wi-Fi connections from a garage.
-* *Hands-off*: Optionally retains recordings for a limited amount of time, removing outdated ones.
+* *Hands-off*: Optionally retains recordings for a limited amount of time.
+Outdated recordings are automatically removed.
 * *Cron-friendly*: Only one process is allowed to run at any given time for a specific download destination.
 * *Safe*: Stops executing if the disk is almost full.
-* *Friendly error reporting*: Identifies a range of known error conditions and clearly communicates them.
+* *Friendly error reporting*: Clearly communicates a range of known error conditions with sensible verbosity.

 ## Prerequisites

 * [Python](https://www.python.org/) 3.5+ or [Docker](https://docs.docker.com/).
-* A [BlackVue](https://www.blackvue.com/) dashcam connected to the local network with a fixed IP address.
+* A [BlackVue](https://www.blackvue.com/) dashcam connected via Wi-Fi to the local network with a fixed IP address.
 * Recordings must be downloaded to a destination on a local filesystem.

 ### Compatibility